What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 If you live in a state that requires an ANAB-accredited food handler card, you can move to another state with the same requirements without having to earn a new card.

-States that require ANAB accreditation include:
+A few of the states that require ANAB accreditation include:

 Other states have specific requirements for the course length, food safety topics covered, and the passing score.